Erotemic/netharn/README.rst

 Parameterized fit and prediction harnesses for pytorch.

+Traing models and keeps track of your hyperparameters.

 This is a clean port of the good parts developed in my research repo: ``clab``.

-See the netharn/examples folder for example usage (currently only ``yolo_voc.py`` is in working order.)
-The doctests are also a good resource.
+See the netharn/examples folder for example usage (currently only ``yolo_voc.py`` is in working order, ``cifar.py`` works but doesnt produce metrics for some reason) The doctests are also a good resource.

 .. |Travis| image:: https://img.shields.io/travis/Erotemic/netharn/master.svg?label=Travis%20CI